cdevents/presentations/fosdem2022/talk-to-cdevents.md

 Welcome!

-The [CDEvents project](https://cdevents.dev) needs your help to understand how we best can serve the needs of the community in our work to build the CDEvents [specification](https://github.com/cdevents/spec), build proof-of-concepts and build integrations and extensions to existing projects.
+The [CDEvents project](https://cdevents.dev) needs your help to better understand how we best can serve the needs of the community in our work to build the CDEvents [specification](https://github.com/cdevents/spec), build proof-of-concepts and build integrations and extensions to existing projects.

 ## Take our survey